-Event planners these days have many things to think about when balancing attendee needs and desires.
+Event planners today have many things to consider when balancing attendee needs and desires.
 Here are a few delicious catering menu ideas to try.

 This southern favorite has largely been ignored at conferences until now.
-With the help of a cute martini glass shrimp and grits is now a networking food.
+Thanks to a cute martini glass, shrimp and grits are now a networking food.
 It can also be made gluten-free.

 This is a beautiful way to showcase your sushi.
 It shows off its colors in an appealing arch design.

 These tipsy bites provide a quick dessert taste with fresh fruit, champagne, and the delightful texture.
 The oversized spoon is an excellent utensil for this grown-up treat.

 Along those same lines, this dessert catering idea turns macaroons into whimsical cacti.
 This dessert is perfect for a desert conference or Western theme.
 You can construct cactus flowers out of fondant.

 8. Personal Pineapple